Teradata/stacki-wiki/Frontend-Installation.md

 To perform this installation, log into the frontend and download two files:

 1. **Stacki ISO**.
-Download the Stacki ISO ([6.x version](https://s3.amazonaws.com/stacki/public/pallets/3.2/open-source/stacki-3.2-6.x.x86_64.disk1.iso) or [7.x version](
-https://s3.amazonaws.com/stacki/public/pallets/3.2/open-source/stacki-3.2-7.x.x86_64.disk1.iso)) and put it on your server you want to transform into a Stacki frontend.
+Download the Stacki ISO ([6.x version](https://s3.amazonaws.com/stacki/public/pallets/3.2/open-source/stacki-3.2-6.x.x86_64.disk1.iso) or [7.x version](http://stacki.s3.amazonaws.com/public/pallets/4.0/open-source/stacki-4.0_20170414_c4aff2a-7.x.x86_64.disk1.iso) and put it on your server you want to transform into a Stacki frontend.

-   **IMPORTANT**: It is important that you supply the _stacki_ ISO and not the _stacki-os_ ISO.
+   **IMPORTANT**: It is important that you supply the _stacki_ ISO and not the _stackios_ ISO.

 2. **stacki-fab RPM**.
-Download the [stacki-fab RPM](http://stacki.s3.amazonaws.com/public/pallets/3.2/open-source/stacki-fab-3.x-all.x86_64.rpm) and put it on the server you want to transform into a Stacki frontend.
+Download the [stacki-fab RPM](http://stacki.s3.amazonaws.com/public/pallets/4.0/open-source/stacki-fab-4.x-all.x86_64.rpm) and put it on the server you want to transform into a Stacki frontend.

 Install the `stacki-fab` RPM:

-    # rpm -i stacki-fab-3.x-all.x86_64.rpm
+    # rpm -i stacki-fab-4.x-all.x86_64.rpm

 Execute frontend-install.py:

-    # /opt/stack/bin/frontend-install.py --stacki-iso=stacki-3.2-6.x.x86_64.disk1.iso
+    # /opt/stack/bin/frontend-install.py --stacki-iso=stacki-4.0_20170414_c4aff2a-7.x.x86_64.disk1.iso

 The above step will run several commands and will eventually display the [Installation Wizard](#installation-wizard).